 By this time, a hearing has been held on the contested issues, and the Court has made a decision.
-The last step remaining is a hearing on the final decree.
+The last step remaining is a hearing for the judge's approval of the final decree.
+In order to schedule the final hearing, the court must receive Forms 83A, 82 and 80.
 Both parties can attend the hearing on the final decree, but it is NOT NECESSARY.
-If you decide you will attend the hearing, you should be prepared to answer any questions asked of you by the Judge.
+If you decide you will attend the hearing, you should be prepared to be sworn in, take the witness stand, and answer any questions asked of you by the opposing party or the Judge.

-If you do not want to attend the hearing on the Final Decree, complete and sign Form #59 in front of a notary public.
+Form #96 If you do not want to attend the hearing on the final decree, complete and sign Form #96 in front of a notary public.
 Make 2 copies.
 File original with the Clerk of Court.
-Mail or deliver one copy to your spouse.
+Mail or deliver 1 copy to your spouse.